10 WordPress Mistakes To Avoid

 Designing and building your own website can be a lot of fun.
 But if you make these WordPress mistakes, you may have to outsource to someone who can fix them for you.

 I launched into my website with a lot of enthusiasm.
-But there’s a few things that I wish I’d done differently.
-Here’s some mistakes I made with my website.
+But there are a few things that I wish I’d done differently.
+Here are some mistakes I made on my website.

 Common website mistakes

 Okay, I sat waiting for an appointment and set up a WordPress account in no time.
 I went with WordPress.com rather than WordPress.org as I didn’t do any research.
 Mistake No. 1

 WordPress.com is hosted by WordPress so you end up with a URL that’s like this.

 It’s free to create a website and there’s no hosting fee involved.

 If you decide to go with WordPress.org you need to register a domain and pay for hosting.
 But you get something like this

 Plus you get a lot more options to customise your site style and customise for SEO.